 If you were paying close attention and are already familiar with BBS, you may have noticed that plot hole I talked about in Ven’s story: namely, that he doesn’t know squat about the Unversed, and as we go along he will not respond to them in any way!
 It seems he thinks being attacked by armies of blueish monsters is just part of the experience of the big wide world, and while that’s not unbelievable, it’s still pretty damn weird.
 Oh, and he later pulls the word “Unversed” out of thin air, though it takes a whole six worlds.
 In any event, a new idiot ball world series point scored directly by the writers!

 (Ed.
-Hirokey123 pointed out that Ven’s explanation for the Unversed was probably supposed to come from the upcoming Report he’s going to get down the page, although it’s worth noting that the Unversed aren’t described in that report, so I still don’t know about Ven attacking them straight-up.
-Still, after six worlds, I can see Ven having put two and two together so I think I’ll retract my complaint about him knowing the name!)
+Hirokey123 pointed out that Ven’s explanation for the Unversed was probably supposed to come from the upcoming Report he’s going to get down the page, although it’s worth noting that the Unversed aren’t described in that report, just named, so I still don’t know about Ven attacking them straight-up.
+Still, after six worlds, I can see Ven having put two and two together, so I think I’ll retract my complaint about him knowing the name!)

 Clearing this opening sequence unlocks two D-Links for every player-character.
 D-Links, powered by your Wayfinder, represent your characters’ connections to other people, and to draw power from that connection.
 Naturally, the starting D-Links are the ones connecting each character to their fellow leads!
-Terra gets D-Links for Aqua and Ven, and so on.
-The D-Link mechanics are relatively simple to explain so I’ll give it a shot.
+Terra gets D-Links for Aqua and Ven, but not himself, and so on.
+The D-Link mechanics are relatively simple to explain, so I’ll give it a shot.
 So long as your D-Link bar is full (by collecting blue crystals from enemies), you can tap Right on the D-pad to connect to one of your character’s friends.
 Your friends’ Commands temporarily replace your own for the duration of the D-Link bar, and you also get fully healed, which is frankly one of the biggest advantages to D-Links at the start of the game.
 You gain that character’s Finish attack, though for Terra, Aqua and Ven’s links, the Finish command is just the boring ones you saw in the Tutorial.
-Funnily enough, you don’t need D-Links to complete the in-game report per se… you need their Finish commands for the report’s Hit Count records!
+Funnily enough, you don’t need D-Links to complete the in-game report per se… but you do need their Finish commands for the report’s Hit Count records!

-But D-Links don’t stop there: they can also be levelled up twice by collecting special star icons that drop from enemies, wholly at random (it’s possible, though extremely rare, to see two enemies drop two stars at the same time!)
+But D-Links don’t stop there: they can also be levelled up twice by collecting special star icons that drop from enemies, wholly at random (it’s possible, though extremely rare, to see two enemies drop two stars at the same time!).
 The starting level for each D-Link is 0, and it rises up to 2.
-Each star adds to the D-Link’s command list and gives the D-Link a special ability that can only be used while the D-Link is active.
+Each star adds to the D-Link’s command list and gives the D-Link a special, passive ability that can only be used while the D-Link is active.
 Gathering two stars will also transform the D-Link to a new form with a new Finish Attack, though you can toggle the D-Link to its old form and Finish Attack in the menu, or even disable it altogether to trim the D-Link menu.
 Very handy!
-The odds for a D-Link upgrade aren’t bad, but as I mentioned in the Marathon Journal for Crisis Core, I despise game progression through gambling.
+The odds for a D-Link upgrade aren’t bad, but as I mentioned in the Marathon Journal for Crisis Core, I despise game progression through RNG.
 A predictable system – any predictable system – would have been preferred.
 Hell, a predictable system would have been more in line with all of Kingdom Hearts’ progression systems in the past, the only major exception being CoM’s random distribution of cards, and I’ve already expressed my dislike of the entire Collectible Card Game genre while talking about the Kingdom Hearts TCG, so…

 Terra’s upgraded D-Link has a powerful area attack as its finisher, and also has an Auto-Block ability at that same level.
 Ven’s D-Link has Auto-Counter at level 2, but also a truly impressive Haste ability at level 1.
 Last off, Aqua gains CoM Vexen’s Auto-Life ability, but her real advantage is the fact that she’s the only source of the Cure spell at the start of the game!
 Lucky for Terra and Ven, since Aqua doesn’t get access to her own D-Link!

 The biggest problem with D-Links is a problem we’re already familiar with from the last game in the KH2.5 HD collection for the PS3: loading times.
 On the PSP, loading issues could be mitigated by installing data to your memory card, but on the PS3 this is impossible.
 At the time I post this, we’re still waiting on the PS4 release of 1.5 + 2.5 HD to see if it will have install data (it should) and if that fixes the problem (which is the real question).
 As it stands, PS3 players will see the game all-but-lock in place, only able to control the camera as their character “channels power” to launch D-Links, Command Styles, or to learn a new Finish Attack mid-battle!
-It’s thankfully harmless, unlike the delay on using Drive Forms in KH2:FM+ on the PS3, since enemies can’t move while you’re loading, but it is very distruptive.
+It’s thankfully harmless, unlike the delay on using Drive Forms in KH2:FM+ on the PS3, since enemies can’t move while you’re loading, but it is very disruptive.

 In Ven’s story, completing the length intro actually gives you the first of this game’s “Xehanort’s Report.”
 The Xehanort’s Reports are collected by all three characters, but to collect them all and read the full report you’ll need to do so in all three folders, and you will need to get them all… but that’s another story.
 This first report is the only one that isn’t numbered.
 Instead of a number, this report is called “Xehanort’s Letter,” and is the contents of what seems to be an actual, physical letter sent from Master Xehanort to Eraqus, which Ven has no reason to possess.
-I’ve talked about how KH1’s reports appeared to be actual physical documents that Sora found on his adventures, while KH2’s sometimes tried to appear to be physical but sometimes didn’t, but BBS is hardly trying at all – except, as I noted above, for Ven knowing the word “Unversed,” seemingly from this letter!
-Other than this letter, it takes a lot out of the narrative immersion to have these reports pop up out of thin air for no damned reason.
+I’ve talked about how KH1’s reports appeared to be actual physical documents that Sora found on his adventures, while KH2’s sometimes tried to appear to be physical but sometimes didn’t, but BBS is hardly trying at all (Ed. except, as I noted above, for Ven knowing the word “Unversed,” seemingly from this letter!
+Other than this letter, it takes a lot out of the narrative immersion to have these reports pop up out of thin air for no damned reason.)

 In the letter, we learn that Xehanort and Eraqus haven’t spoken in many years, though they were raised like brothers by an unnamed Master.
 Despite being the younger of the two, Eraqus was named the Master’s “Successor.”
 This may imply that Eraqus is in charge of their little group, and may explain why he’s still giving orders to Aqua even though she’s a Master, but that could also be explained by years of old power dynamics?
 You know: Aqua isn’t yet used to being a Master, Eraqus not used to Aqua being his equal or near-equal, that sort of thing.